bradfrost/atomic-design/chapter-4.md

 Organizationally, there is often a massive divide between designers and developers (or marketing and IT, or creative and engineering, or some other divisive labels).
 Designers and developers often sit on different floors, in different buildings altogether, in different cities, and sometimes even in different countries on different continents.
 While some of this organizational separation may be justified, **creating a division between designers and front-end developers is an absolutely terrible idea**.

-Here's the thing: HTML, CSS, and presentational JavaScript build user interfaces—yes, the same user interfaces that those designers are meticulously crafting in tools like Photoshop and Sketch.
+The fact remains that HTML, CSS, and presentational JavaScript build user interfaces—yes, the same user interfaces that those designers are meticulously crafting in tools like Photoshop and Sketch.
 For teams to build successful user interface design systems together, **it's crucial to treat [front-end development as a core part of the design process](http://bradfrost.com/blog/post/development-is-design)**.

 When you show stakeholders only static pictures of websites, they can naturally only comment and sign off on pictures of websites.
-This naturally [sets the wrong expectations](https://stuffandnonsense.co.uk/blog/about/time_to_stop_showing_clients_static_design_visuals).
+This [sets the wrong expectations](https://stuffandnonsense.co.uk/blog/about/time_to_stop_showing_clients_static_design_visuals).
 But by **getting the design into the browser as fast as possible**, you confront stakeholders with the realities of the final medium much sooner in the process.
 Working in HTML, CSS, and presentational JavaScript allows teams to not only create aesthetically beautiful designs, but demonstrates those uniquely digital design considerations like:

 - flexibility
 - impact of the network